h33h33/h33h33.github.io-/README.md

   * Customize the default CSS

 ## "Markdown"
-*thoughts* supports pretend, non-standard markdown that's mostly just HTML.
-Why hide the details?
+*thoughts* supports non-standard markdown that's mostly just HTML.
+Why hide the details? :)
 Here's what's supported:

 * Italics
   * `You can write <i>italics</i>`
 * Bold
   * `You can write in <b>bold</b>`
-* You can write in ***bolditalics*** by nesting those
 * Inline code
-  * `You can write <code>inline code</i>`
+  * `You can write <code>inline code</code>`
-  * Currently, if you put HTML code in an inline code tag, it'll try to render the HTML
 * Code blocks
   * ```
     <block>
     You can write code blocks
-    With this fake HTML-looking tag I invented
+    With this fake, HTML-looking tag I invented!
-    Each tag must me on its own line or it won't parse
+    Each tag must me on its own line or it won't parse, exactly like this.
     </block>
     ```
 * Links